Covid – 19 Update

 Module 8– Financial Management (incl. understanding milk contracts, the difference between profit and cash, influencing profitability and margins)

-Module 9– Final Overview Module, including an exam, an assessment of a case study farm by students followed by presentation on that case study to demonstrate where improvements could be made and a short report on where students think they have been able to apply their learning over the two years to their units at home.
+Module 9– Final Overview Module, an exam, case study farm assessment, followed by a presentation highlighting potential improvements and a short report on where students think they have been able to apply their learning over the two years to their current working units.